stefanienguyn/pho-around/README.md

 during development arrived as a $106 bill — which is why the running app now makes zero API calls per click, and why every import script asks before it spends.

-Next: an LLM planning layer that turns natural language into typed constraints for the solver — the model proposes, the solver still disposes — then saved itineraries and the accounts they require.
+The language layer landed in August: the model proposes constraints, the solver still disposes.
+Next: accounts and a database, which bring saved itineraries — and let people suggest places worth adding.

 ---